 Galantas had announced in December 2016 that it would commence the first phase of underground development and re-start concentrate shipments at its Omagh mine.
 Underground development of a decline tunnel, located at the base of the existing open pit, commenced in the first quarter 2017.
 After over-coming initial difficulties, tunnelling continued through 2017 and to date in 2018 with the north / south Kearney vein being intersected in June as planned.
-The vein intersection is located some 15 metres below the base of the Kearney open-pit.
-A horizontal development tunnel is planned to be driven on vein, at this level, in both directions, beneath a safety (Crown) pillar which will initially provide limited feed to the mill early in the third quarter.
-The decline tunnel is planned to be extended in depth to provide access to lower levels and permit stoping between the first two horizontal levels in late 2018 or early 2019.
-Stoping operations are expected to provide an enhanced supply of mill feed.
+During the third quarter limited feed was provided to the mill resulting in the commencement of limited production of gold concentrate from feed produced in the development of the Kearney vein.
+The decline tunnel is planned to be extended in depth to provide access to lower levels of in vein development which will form the development necessary to demarcate production panels, the first of which is planned to be mined in the first quarter of 2019 and which are expected to provide an enhanced supply of mill feed.
 The phased development arrangement, in terms of mine access dimensions, is expected to allow for rapid expansion of production as additional capital becomes available.